bu-icsg/dana/README.md

 Overview
 ========================================
-A set of user and supervisor extensions (X-FILES software), hardware management of neural network "transactions" (X-FILES Hardware Arbiter), and a backend multi-transaction accelerator (DANA) to accelerate neural network computation.
+A set of user and supervisor extensions (X-FILES software), hardware management of neural network "transactions" (X-FILES Hardware Arbiter), and a backend multi-transaction accelerator (DANA) to accelerate neural network computation [[1]](#cite-pact2015).
 This system is intended to be used as an accelerator for a RISC-V microprocessor like [Rocket](https://www.github.com/ucb-bar/rocket-chip).

 ### <a name="toc"></a> Table of Contents
 - [Setup](#setup)